tammergalal/katacoda-scenarios/canary-deploy-tracking/step2.md

 1. Next, let's be sure our new deployment and service are running using `kubectl get all`{{execute}}.
 It may take anywhere from thirty seconds to one minute for the new deployment/service to show as 'running'

 Great!
 Version 1.1 of our `advertisements` service has been deployed.
-With the service running, lets go back over to the <a href=https://app.datadoghq.com/apm/service/advertisements>APM > Services > advertisements</a> page and after a few minutes we should be able to observe a `1.0` and `1.1` Deployment Version.
+With the service running, open the <a href=https://app.datadoghq.com/apm/traces>APM > Traces</a> page and on the left-hand menu under `Service` choose `advertisements`.
+Below that click the `Version` drop down and click `1.1`.
+Once traces start flowing in that means we are getting traffic to this newer deployment.
+Lets go back over to the <a href=https://app.datadoghq.com/apm/service/advertisements>APM > Services > advertisements</a> page and after a few minutes we should be able to observe a `1.0` and `1.1` Deployment Version.

+**Note**: It may take a few minutes for the new Version to show up in the Deployment section of APM > Services.

 ![Deployment 1.0 and 1.1](./assets/)